Becoming You With Julie

 In a small bowl, stir the cornstarch and water until smooth.
 Whisk it into the simmering sauce.
 Keep stirring until the glaze is thick and shiny (about 1 minute).
 For best results, don’t walk away—this part goes fast.
 You’re going for sticky and pourable.
 You can drizzle it over golden brown crispy tofu, bowls, or roasted veggies.
 Store leftover sauce in an airtight container in the fridge for up to 4 days

 Sticky maple glaze is a sweet-and-savory sauce made with real maple syrup, tamari or soy sauce, and a few simple spices.
-It’s designed to cling to tofu, caramelize on roasted veggies, and add a bold finish to bowls and stir-fries.
+It’s made to cling to tofu, caramelize on roasted veggies, and add a bold finish to stir-fries and bowls, like in my Sticky Maple Glazed Tofu Bowl.

 What makes this one different is how light and simple it is.